Surveys reveal how little employees know about company BYOD policies

 Employees are most in the dark when it comes to the risks of BYOD, namely the privacy of their personal information.
 A survey by MobileIron revealed that 84% of 2,997 employees use their personal mobile phone for work and 41% of these respondents believe that their employer cannot access information on their smartphone.

 The same survey found that among the most important BYOD concerns for employees is the separation of personal data from work data.
 Employees also wish for employers to explain the need to see information on the devices that employees both own and use for work.
 Underlying all of this apprehension is the notion of privacy, as employees worry that employers can access personal information.

 How does a company solve the BYOD problems that these surveys bring to light?

 Ultimately, businesses need to do their research and develop a BYOD policy that both ensures company control of sensitive information and provides employees with greater privacy.
 Once a policy is in place, it is vital for the IT team to communicate it to employees.

-BYOD phones can be managed by Cimpl’s software platform.
+BYOD phones can be managed by Cimpl’s telecom expense management software platform.
 The all-in-one solution manages telecom and IT assets in real time from its self-service portal, meaning that employees need not be in the dark about their BYOD device.
 With the visibility that Cimpl provides, companies can very easily not only manage mobile fleets and IT assets, but also enforce policy governance or customize access policies to corporate data.
 Cimpl’s helps companies take back control of their telecom expenses and IT assets.

 For additional information, please contact Cimpl here!